Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_3.md

 * The [PanelDue](/Duet3D_hardware/Accessories/PanelDue), an optional accessory sold separately, is a touchscreen display which gives a user the ability to control the Duet with an intuitive interface directly at the printer.
 * The PanelDue can be connected in two ways (both cables are supplied with the PanelDue), depending on Duet board:
   * A 4-wire cable that contains power and serial signals.
 This has a maximum recommended length of 1 meter.
 It plugs into the 5-pin <span style="background-color:#FFFF00">IO_0</span> header.
 The supplied 4-wire cable may need to be rewired using the supplied 5-way connector shell; see  [User manual: Connecting a PanelDue](/User_manual/Connecting_hardware/Display_PanelDue) for details.
   * a 10-way flat cable with a maximum recommended length of 400mm.
 It plugs into the 10-pin <span style="background-color:#00FF00">PanelDue_SD</span> header.
 It has extra pins that allow the Duet to access the PanelDue's SD card reader.
+The IO_0 connector cannot be used for other purposes when using the PanelDue_SD header because they share connections.
 * For more details, including using the PanelDue_SD header to connect an external SD card reader, see [User manual: Connecting a PanelDue](/User_manual/Connecting_hardware/Display_PanelDue).

 **Connecting a 12864 display**